 They found that bacteria were not transferred to the second user and concluded: “The level of bacteria that may occur on bar soap, even under extreme usage conditions (heavy usage, poorly designed non-drainable soap dishes, etc.) does not constitute a health hazard.”

 In 1988, scientists employed by a soap manufacturer confirmed these findings.
-They inoculated bars of soap with pathogenic bacteria, in this case E. coli and Pseudomonas, and had 16 subjects wash their hands with the inoculated bars.
+They inoculated bars of soap with pathogenic bacteria, in this case, E. coli and Pseudomonas, and had 16 subjects wash their hands with the inoculated bars.

 Especially when it comes to washing my hands 10 million times a day, the kind of soap your using can be extremely drying.

-But don't worry, you won't be leaving a trail of your signature scent everywhere you go, think of it more of a personal scent that you can wear even in "no perfume/cologne" work spaces.
+But don't worry, you won't be leaving a trail of your signature scent everywhere you go, think of it as more as a personal scent that you can wear even in "no perfume/cologne" workspaces.